shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

     }
 ```

-The `provideFunds` method can only be called by stakeholders, once the voting is completed and the proposal is selected by the community.
-Before accepting the funds we make sure -
+The `provideFunds` method can only be called by Stakeholders once the voting is completed and the proposal is selected by the community.
+Before accepting the funds, we need to make sure:

-- The proposal is not already paid.
+- The proposal has not already been paid out.
 - The proposal has more votes in favor than against.
-- The proposal has not yet met the required amount of funding requested by the proposer.
+- The proposal has not already met the requested funding goal.

 After validation, the funds are added to the treasury temporarily and the `funders` array in `Proposal` is updated with the amount funded by the stakeholder who invoked the method.
 In the end, we check if the `totalFundRaised` is more than the amount requested by the proposer, if so we set the `isCompleted` to `true`.